spearwolf/signalize/README.md

 `ESNext` is currently used as [typescript compile target](https://www.typescriptlang.org/tsconfig#target) (but that may change in the future).
 To achieve interoperability with older javascript environments you might have to use an additional transpile pipeline of your own.

-_@spearwolf/signalize_ is a standalone package with only one dependency [@spearwolf/eventize](https://github.com/spearwolf/eventize) (which does not need any dependencies to other packages)

 # Overview 👀

-The API of _@spearwolf/signalize_ basically centers around these three main concepts:
+The whole API of _@spearwolf/signalize_ is about these three concepts:

+- __signals__
-- __signals__ &mdash; like state variables with hidden superpowers
+  - like state variables with hidden superpowers
+  - when the value of a signal changes, all subscribers are automatically informed
+- __effects__
+  - are callback functions that are automatically executed when one or more signals &mdash; _which are read within the effect function_ &mdash; change
-- __effects__ &mdash; just think of it as a standalone `useEffect()` hook (but without react ;)
+  - just think of it as a standalone `useEffect()` hook (but without react :wink:)
+- __connections__
-- __connections__ &mdash; which are basically links between signals and functions.. like the geometry node connections in blender or the node connections in blueprints of the unreal engine
+  - which are basically _links_ between signals and functions
+  - like the geometry node connections in blender or the node connections in blueprints of the unreal engine

 A __functional api__ is provided, as well as a __class-based api that uses decorators__.

 > :bangbang: You could think of signals as a kind of alternative callbacks/promises or as an event-based programming technique

-> 🔎 Under the hood the event library [@spearwolf/eventize](https://github.com/spearwolf/eventize) is used &rarr; In fact, *__signals__ and __events__ can complement each other very well*.
+> 🔎 Under the hood the event-driven library [@spearwolf/eventize](https://github.com/spearwolf/eventize) is used &rarr; in fact, *__signals__ and __events__ can complement each other very well!*

-> 🔎 It has no dependencies on other packages and can therefore be used standalone or in addition to other frameworks (such as react, angular or _insert-your-favorite-framework-here_)

 # 📖 Usage